showtime-xyz/showtime-frontend/packages/app/README.md

 ### Commands

 The monorepo leverages [Turbo](https://turborepo.org/docs) as it's build system.
-Their are a lot of advantages to Turbo but two deciding factors were
+There are a lot of advantages to Turbo but two deciding factors were

 1. Faster, incremental builds
 2. Cloud caching, managed by Vercel